broadinstitute/ml4h/README.md

     ```
     ./dl-image-part-1.sh
     ```
+  After the script finishes, it reboots the VM so you can expect to see a message like:
+    ```
+    Connection to [IP_ADDRESS] closed by remote host
+    ```
-  After that script finishes and reboots the VM, log back in and run the part-2 script:
+  It will have logged you out so first, log back in, and then run the part-2 script:
     ```
     ./dl-image-part-2.sh
     ```